msprijatelj/Elsevier-Interview/README.md

 * Redaction of email, US phone number, and SSN from notes

 I have omitted the redaction of dates within the `notes` field for this submission due to lack of time.
 Were I to attempt to implement the detection and redaction of dates, I would likely rely upon a third-party package to detect all of the potential date formats before writing my own code to redact any detected dates.

+## Feedback
+Solution was solid, but these regions need improvement:
+* Improve error handling
+* Issue with opening/closing the zip code file with every request (read it into existence once)